rpellerin/rpellerin.github.io/content/airlines.md

 # WOW air

 Supposedly a low cost company.
 They charge everything else though, even my normal sized carry-on bagage.
 What you get for free is a tiny bag, not bigger than a backpack.
 No meal included (on a 9 hour flight).
 No Wi-Fi.
 No tablets on seats.
+Even water is paid ($2.99).

 # Norwegian